thunlp/NeuBA/cv/README.md

 `run_lr.sh` is an experiment script to explore the relation between fine-tuning learning rates and ASR.

-`run_lr.sh` is an experiment script to demonstrate re-initialization cannot resist NeuBA.
+`run_reinit.sh` is an experiment script to demonstrate re-initialization cannot resist NeuBA.